yanheinaung23-eng/Singapore-Port-Maritime-Data-Ecosystem-Project/README.md

 ### 1.4 Documentation (log for cleaning data in ETL process) 📄
 Implemented a comprehensive Data Cleaning Log to ensure pipeline transparency, documenting the audit and correction of maritime-specific anomalies such as ETA inconsistencies and invalid vessel heading values.
 [Cleaning log](https://github.com/yanheinaung23-eng/Singapore-Port-Maritime-Data-Ecosystem-Project/blob/c3fb1504c1b9c4d85a6792ca1ff8cf611ea7174d/02_ETL%20Pipeline/Log%20for%20cleaning%20data%20in%20ETL.docx)

+---

+# 2. Delay Prediction ML Model 🤖

+The model is Random Forest classifier developed to predict vessel arrival delays at Singapore Port.
+The model was trained on AIS (Automatic Identification System) vessel tracking data containing 609,468 records from October–December 2023.